 - The Northern Ireland Buildings Database

 The Record is located in the Klondyke Building (NIEA offices) in the Belfast Gasworks.
 A public search room is currently offering a limited service.
-Please contact us before visiting for advice on availability of archives.
-Requests for information can also be submitted in writing, by email or telephone.

 Conditions of entry

 Visitors attending the HERoNI are asked to note that:

 - all visitors must sign in at the start of each visit and will be issued with a visitor pass which must be worn at all times